cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 ## Rules

+1. The path is **case-sensitive**
-1. The `@` symbol must come directly before the array name
+2. The `@` symbol must come directly before the array name
-2. Array notation must be used to access array elements
+3. Array notation must be used to access array elements
-3. The path must reflect the exact structure of your data
+4. The path must reflect the exact structure of your data

 #Custom Rule Schema